Hilton Honors Aspire Credit Card Review: Is It Worth $450 Per Year?

 The Hilton Honors Aspire Credit Card is geared towards cardmembers that would like extra perks at Hilton properties just for having the credit card.
 If you aren't planning on staying at Hilton properties during your travels, you won't get the full value out of this card.
 If you aren't currently loyal to a hotel brand but would like to be with minimal effort, this card is worth considering.
 Between the sign up bonus, elite status, property credits, and free nights this card offers, it's a no-brainer even for families looking to switch hotel brands.
 The annual fee is $450, which is among the more expensive annual fees, but as you can see below, we think it's worth it.

 The Hilton Honors Aspire Credit Card has a 150,000 point sign up bonus for spending $4,000 in the first three months of account opening.
-Based on our valuation, those points are worth at least $750.
-That's the highest of all the Hilton Honors co-branded credit cards (the Hilton Honors American Express Surpass Card and Hilton Honors American Express Business Card each offer 125,000 points.)
+Based on our valuation of Hilton Honors points, those points are worth at least $750.
+That's the highest of all the Hilton Honors co-branded credit cards (the Hilton Honors American Express Surpass Card and Hilton Honors American Express Business Card each offer 125,000 points, while the Hilton Honors American Express Card offer 75,000 points).

 The Aspire card also comes with Hilton Honors Diamond status.
 This is one of the most generous benefits of the credit card, since Diamond status is Hilton's top elite level.
 We've detailed why we think Diamond status is worth it, but benefits include lounge access, free breakfast, bonus points, and room upgrades.
 My Diamond status got me an oceanview upgrade at the Waldorf-Astoria El Pedregal, pictured above.